geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 #### With [or] From
 Also referred to as **With, From** or the **With/From** column

-This field is required for some evidence codes cardinality 0, 1, >1.
+This field is used to hold an identifier for annotations using certain evidence codes: ECO:0000305 [IC];
+ECO:0000203, ECO:0000256, and ECO:0000265 [all IEA];ECO:00000316 [IGI]; ECO:0000021 [IPI]; ECO:0000031, ECO:0000250 and ECO:0000255 [all ISS].
+Cardinality 0, 1, >1.
 Pipe-separated entries represent independent evidence; comma-separated entries represent grouped evidence, e.g. two of three genes in a triply mutant organism.
+For cardinality >1 use a pipe to separate entries (e.g. FB:FBgn1111111|FB:FBgn2222222).

+The **With [or] From** column may not be used with the evidence codes ECO:0000314 [IDA], ECO:0000304 [TAS], ECO:0000303 [NAS], or
+ECO:0000307 [ND].

 <!--
 Need a valid example with pipes and commas

 (e.g. UniProtKB:P10620|UniProtKB:P08011)
 -->

-*Note*: This field is used to hold an additional identifier for annotations using certain evidence codes: ECO:0000305 [IC];
-ECO:0000203, 0256, and 0265 [all IEA];ECO:00000316 [IGI]; ECO:0000021 [IPI]; ECO:0000031, 0250 and 0255 [all ISS].

-For example, it can identify another gene product to which the annotated gene product is similar (ECO:0000031, 0250 and 0255, ISS) or interacts with (ECO:0000021, IPI).
+This column can identify another gene product to which the annotated gene product is similar (ECO:0000031, ECO:0000250 and ECO:0000255, ISS) or interacts with (ECO:0000021, IPI).

-More information on the meaning of with or from column entries is available in the [evidence code documentation](http://geneontology.org/page/guide-go-evidence-codes) for the relevant codes.

 Cardinality = 0 is not recommended, but is permitted because cases can be found in literature where no database identifier can be found(e.g. physical interaction or sequence similarity to a protein, but no ID provided).
 Cardinality = 0 is not allowed